Luxury Lodges in Queen Elizabeth National Park

 Mweya safari lodge

-Mweya Safari Lodge is located on the Mweya peninsular within the park.
-The lodge is one of the oldest lodges in the park belonging to the Marasa Group of Companies with other lodges situated in the different parks of Uganda.
-This lodge has the best views of the park including; Mountain Rwenzori, and Lake Edward since the park is found in the center of the park.
-Mweya Safari Lodge also has several rooms suiting the luxury standards of travelers.
+Mweya Safari Lodge is located on the Mweya peninsula within the park.
+It is one of the oldest lodges in the park and belongs to the Marasa Group of Companies, which has lodges in different parks in Uganda.
+Since it is located in the center of the park, this lodge has the best views of the park, including the Rwenzori Mountains and Lake Edward.
+Mweya Safari Lodge also has several rooms that suit the luxury standards of travelers.

 Katara lodge

-This lodge is located in the Katara village in the Rubizi district adjacent to the Rift Valley escarpment.
-It is 16 kilometers away from the park’s gate.
-The lodge has several luxurious rooms and cottages for travelers to engage in during the Uganda safaris in the Queen Elizabeth National Park.
+This lodge is in Katara village in the Rubizi district, adjacent to the Rift Valley escarpment.
+It is 16 kilometers from the park’s gate.
+The lodge has several luxurious rooms and cottages for travelers to use during Uganda safaris in the Queen Elizabeth National Park.

 Kyambura Gorge Lodge

-Kyambura Gorge Lodge is situated at the edge of the Kyambura Gorge within the Queen Elizabeth National Park.
+Kyambura Gorge Lodge is situated at the edge of the Kyambura Gorge within Queen Elizabeth National Park.
 It is also part of the Kyambura eco-system project.
-The lodge is under a chain of lodges belonging to the Volcanoes Safaris in the different parks of Uganda.
+The lodge is part of a chain of lodges belonging to Volcanoes Safaris in Uganda’s different parks.

-This camp is located in the southern sector of the park which is famous for the tree-climbing lions and also with the best views of the Ntungwe River.
-The camp is in the remote region of the park.
-During a safari, travelers have the opportunity to see the tree-climbing lions roaming the area.
+This camp is located in the park’s southern sector, which is famous for tree-climbing lions and has the best views of the Ntungwe River.
+The camp is in a remote region of the park, and during a safari, travelers can see tree-climbing lions roaming the area.

 Kasenyi Safari Camp

-Kasenyi Safari Camp is located in the northern part of the park next to Lake Bunyampaka.
+Kasenyi Safari Camp is located in the northern part of the park next to Lake Bunyonyi.
 During a safari to Queen Elizabeth National Park, you will have great views of the savannah plains of the Kasenyi sector.
-You will also have an opportunity to see some wildlife near the lodge like lions, elephants, hippos, buffaloes, and many others.
+You will also see some wildlife near the lodge, like lions, elephants, hippos, buffalo, and many others.

-What to see in Queen Elizabeth National Park (Attractions)?
+What can you see in Queen Elizabeth National Park (Attractions)?

 Wildlife